viradex/games-uploader/README.md

 ### Client Secrets

-Mandatory value, the file must exist and be valid, or else the app will crash on startup.
+The file must exist and be valid, or else the app will crash on startup.

-Must point to a valid JSON client secrets file obtained from the Google Cloud Console.
+Must point to a valid JSON client secrets file obtained from the Google Cloud Console (see above).
 It is important to keep this file private!

 Double backslashes are required if using backslashes in the path (e.g. `C:\\Data\\Videos`).